 The gastric sleeve operation reduces the amount of food you eat by reducing the size of the stomach by removing part of the stomach, making the stomach roughly the size and shape of a small banana (50 -100 cc), which leads to a feeling of fullness after eating a small amount of food much less than before the sleeve.
-In addition, in sleeve gastrectomy operation we remove the part of the stomach that produces the ghrelin hormone (the hunger hormone) that is responsible for making you feel hungry, so you will not want to eat too much food.
+In addition, in a sleeve gastrectomy operations we remove the part of the stomach that produces the ghrelin hormone (the hunger hormone) that is responsible for making you feel hungry, so you will not want to eat too much food.

 What is the gastric sleeve operation?